may-asver/work_automation/move_hardware/README.md

 ## How to use
 1. Download the script
 2. Run the script from PowerShell
-3. Enter the Milestone Server IP address to add users
+3. Enter the Milestone Server IP address to move cameras
 4. Select CSV file
 5. Wait until the script finishes